JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 The you can enable SSH and enter your password or pblic-key to make the authenticating process while connecting easier.

 * 	**With Display:**
 Open the terminal on your Raspberry Pi.
+You can find the terminal in the applicatin menu, under *Accessories*.
 ```python
 sudo raspi-config
 ```